AdminAbuseSlayer/UU-Accurate-Orbital-Strike-Cannon/README.md

 More MC Versions (1.21.x etc.) and mod loaders will be added in future updates.

-Flame's dogs and statis's will also be add in future updates.
+Flame's dogs and statis's will also be added in future updates.

 OSC (Orbital Strike Cannon) like UnstableSMP with rods like Wemmbu.